DMGT-TECH/authenticated-cloud-docs/README.md

 * `AWS_SECRET_ACCESS_KEY`
 * `AAD_SSO__CLIENT_SECRET`

-The following two secrets should be specified if you want to prevent the cloudfront-auth tool from generating new keys on each update:
+The following two secrets should be specified if you want to prevent the `cloudfront-auth` tool from generating new keys on each update:

 * `AAD_SSO__ID_RSA`
 * `AAD_SSO__ID_RSA_PUB`

+You can generate these keys by running the last steps of the workflow locally on your station (`npm run cdk deploy -- --require-approval never`).